awsdocs/amazon-chime-user-guide/doc_source/direct-chat.md

 1. To start an instant meeting, choose the phone icon in the upper\-right corner to call the other person\.

 When you’re in a chat conversation, you can edit the members of the chat to create a new group chat conversation with the users that you select\.
-For more information, see [Using Group Chats](group-chat.md)\.
+For more information, see [Using group chats](group-chat.md)\.

 **To message a colleague from your history**